Meet the CEO Viken Mikaelian

-Interview by Patrick O’Donnell, Assistant Editor, Giving Tomorrow Magazine and Major Gifts Today.
+Interview by Patrick O’Donnell, Assistant Editor, Giving Tomorrow Magazine.

 How did you get into the planned giving business?

 Like most people in the planned giving industry, it was purely accidental.
 At the time, I had become friends with the Director of Planned Giving at the University of Pennsylvania (my alma mater).
 As an attorney himself, he admitted that most fundraisers in the industry had difficulty simplifying planned giving.
-He also gave me the ins and outs of every other vendor (Pentera, Stelter, etc.).
+He also gave me the ins and outs of every other vendor (Pentera, Stelter, etc.) in the planned giving business.
 Both our conclusions were that there had to be a better solution.
 And it being only three years after Yahoo was born, it was time to Bring Planned Giving to the Internet, which was also our slogan.
 Our firm at the beginning was called VirtualGiving.

-Our new slogan is, Planned Gifts Can Get Complicated.
+Our new slogan then was, Planned Gifts Can Get Complicated.
 Marketing Them Shouldn’t Be.

 In a nutshell, why is planned giving important?

-Watch this video below.
-We give permission for nonprofits to use it.
+Watch this video below, which explains the importance of planned giving.
+We give permission for nonprofits to use it as well.
 Just embed it on your website and make sure to give us credit.

 What’s your life philosophy?